ElliotFriend/backup-scripts/evergreen-ils/README.md

   backups of the database.
 We lost our entire electronic catalog once, due to poor backup strategy.
-My intention is to make sure that never happens again, at the cost of some extra hard-drive space and time to go through the backups once in a while.
+My intention is to make sure that never happens again, at the cost of some extra hard-drive space and time to weed through the backups once in a while.
-* I'm directing most of these backups to the `/backup` directory.
-For me, that directory is an NFS mount on another server, in another part of SLCC's campus.
-Adjust the mount-point/directory/destination to your liking.
+* I direct these backups to the `/backup` directory.
+For me, that directory is an NFS share on another server, in another part of SLCC's campus.
+Adjust the `$BACKUP_DIR` variable to your liking.